danawoodman/blog/src/articles/spellcheck-markdown-vim.md

 ---
-title: "Enable spellcheck for markdown files in vim"
+title: 'Enable spellcheck for markdown files in vim'
 date: 2014-04-18
 tags: [vim, markdown]
 ---

-If you want to enable spellchecking for only certain file types, like markdown files, put the following line in your `.vimrc`:
+If you want to enable spellchecking for only certain file types, like Markdown files, put the following line in your `.vimrc`:

 ```vim
 " Turn spellcheck on for markdown files.